-SLI applies a number of simplifications in the methodology used to calculate certain cashflows within the technical provisions, such as the allowance for future actions on the part of SLI or its cedents and the use of a deterministic projection of future cashflows.
+SLI applies a number of simplifications in the methodology used to calculate certain cashflows within the Technical Provisions, such as the allowance for future actions on the part of SLI or its cedents and the use of a deterministic projection of future cashflows.
 SLI operates a process for estimating the impact of these simplifications.
-In addition, SLI has adopted simplified methods to quantify a range of potential impacts on the technical provisions from the uncertainty around recently-emerging experience (including adverse US mortality claims), which reflect the mixture of lighter and heavier claim experience among difference subsets of SLI's population of insured lives.
-In both cases, SLI has taken account of the potential effects on the different components of the technical provisions and the interaction with the SCR.
-This work is validated in accordance with the system of governance applying to the full set of technical provision calculations; the processes have identified that individual components of these analyses may be material and have concluded that SLI's aggregate technical provisions are appropriate.
+In addition, SLI has adopted simplified methods to quantify a range of potential impacts on the Technical Provisions from the uncertainty around recently-emerging experience, which reflect the mixture of lighter and heavier claim experience among difference subsets of SLI's population of insured lives.
+In both cases, SLI has taken account of the potential effects on the different components of the Technical Provisions and the interaction with the SCR.
+This work is validated in accordance with the system of governance applying to the full set of technical provision calculations; the processes have identified that individual components of these analyses may be material and have concluded that SLI's aggregate Technical Provisions are appropriate.

-SLI uses simplified methods to value less than 1% of its Life portfolio, measured in terms of the present value of projected future claims.
+SLI uses simplified methods to value 0.2% of its Life portfolio, measured in terms of the present value of projected future claims.
 These simplified methods either rely on model polices which are not derived from recent seriatim policy data; or are purely based on the historic aggregate accounting data of a treaty, extrapolating existing accounting data history under a duration and run-off assumption; or are models with other simplifications.
 Adjustments may be made to better reflect treaty conditions.